NetLogo/R-Extension/INSTALLING.md

 ### Windows-Specific Installation Steps

+The R Extension on Windows requires the Microsoft Visual C++ 2013 redistributable to be installed.
+You can get that [as a free download from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=40784).

-Windows requires the additional configuration step of configuring the PATH environment variable.
+Windows also requires the additional configuration step of configuring the PATH environment variable.
 Additionally, editing the user.properties file on Windows is slightly more difficult than on other platforms.

 #### Configuring the PATH